isaacwisdom/RemarkableLamyEraser/README.md

 Tools are compatible with press and hold type triggers, or with click type triggers as toggles.
 The available tools are:
 *  eraser          : Changes to eraser tool. on deactivation, changes back to writing utensil
                     note that on the RM2, this mode uses special features available from the marker plus.
-*  erase-selection : Changes to erase selection tool.
-On deactivation, changes back to writing utensil
 *  select          : Changes to select tool.
 On deactivation, changes back to writing utensil